Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue Through Forest on Path on day one of the Camino FinisterreContinue Through Forest on Path

-After about 1.2 kilometers from the medieval bridge and through the forest, the path rejoins the pavement and comes to a T-intersection with the AC-453 at this restaurant, the Mesón Alto do Vento, shown below.
-As you can see it was closed when we walked by in the morning.
-I would not count on it being open until later in the day because it is a restaurant, not a café.
+After about 1.2 kilometers from the medieval bridge and through the forest, the path re-joins the pavement and comes to a T-intersection with the AC-453 at a restaurant, the Mesón Alto do Vento.

 We turned right here onto the AC-453 for a 600 meter walk on a nice wide sidewalk toward the next town of Ventosa